epic-coconut/hong-kong-ctb-eta/README.md

 # hong-kong-ctb-eta
-trying to make a real time bus eta for hong kong citybus
+hi i am trying to make a real time arrival for buses in hong kong